Skip to Content

 Instructions

-• Cover a board or tray with parchment paper.
-Place the dips on the board, leaving room in between for all the vegetables.
+• Cover a charcuterie board or serving platter with parchment paper.
+Place the dips on the board, leaving room in between for the vegetables.

 • Look for gaps on the board and fill them in with more vegetables.

-• Garnish the board with fresh herbs, edible flowers, and different types of lettuce, such as smaller romaine leaves, radicchio, or endives for decoration.
+• Garnish with fresh herbs, edible flowers, and lettuce, such as smaller romaine leaves, radicchio, or endives for decoration.

 Notes